janeczku/calibre-web/readme.md

 ## Using Google Drive integration

+Calibre Calibre library (metadata.db) can be located on a Google Drive.
 Additional optional dependencys are necessary to get this work.
 Please install all optional  requirements by executing `pip install --target vendor -r optional-requirements.txt`

 To use google drive integration, you have to use the google developer console to create a new app. https://console.developers.google.com